 This album was produced by one of our very favorite engineers around here, Mr. Glyn Johns, the man behind tons of Better Records faves — Sticky Fingers, The Eagles’ 1st, Who’s Next, and many, many more.

-The best Faces pressings have amazing live-in-the-studio sound that completely conveys the power of one of the hardest rockin’ bands of all time.
+The best Faces pressings have amazing live-in-the-studio sound that somehow manages to convey the power of one of the hardest rockin’ bands of all time.
 What more can you ask for?

 The drums are big and punchy and the guitars sound grungy and right.

-The sound on both sides is open, spacious, and transparent — nothing like the muddy, congested sound we heard on most of what we played (all originals – no reissue has ever won a shootout and we don’t really bother much with them anymore).
+The sound on both sides is open, spacious, and transparent — nothing like the muddy, congested sound we heard on most of what we played (all green label domestic originals – no reissue or import has ever won a shootout and we don’t really bother much with them anymore).

 Smoother and sweeter sound with less of the grit and congestion that plagues the average copy.